AnyBody/tutorials/Scaling/lesson2.md

 needed for the subject-specific scaling function inclusion into the full-body model.

-In order to perform the scaling or moprhing in another reference frame – all source entities need to be moved into that reference frame.
+In order to perform the scaling or morphing in another reference frame – all source entities need to be moved into that reference frame.
 This can be done using a rigid body transformation to preserve sizes of all objects.
-In our scaling law (MyScalingFunction.any) the source entities are
+In our scaling law (`MyScalingFunction.any`) the source entities are

-- MyScalingFunction.AffineTransform.Points0,
+- `MyScalingFunction.AffineTransform.Points0`,
-- MyScalingFunction.RBFTransform.Points0,
+- `MyScalingFunction.RBFTransform.Points0`,
-- MyScalingFunction.STLTransform.Input.SourceSurf.
+- `MyScalingFunction.STLTransform.Input.SourceSurf`.

 In the AMMR, such transformations will be segment dependent.
 It is only needed for right and left shank and femur as well as for the pelvis.
 For all other segments, this transform can be defined as an identity transformation or does not have to be applied to the source entities.
 The following transforms can be referenced as `TSeg2ScaleFrame` (**T**ransform **Seg**mental **2** to **Scale**ling **Frame**).
-That name that will be used further:
+That name will be used further:

 - `HumanModel.BodyModel.[Left/Right].Seg.[Thigh/Shank].Scale.T0`
 - `HumanModel.BodyModel.Trunk.SegmentsLumbar.PelvisSeg.Scale_Trunk_Pelvis.ScaleAfterInterfaceMorphingDef.Scale.T0`